Elijovial/Elijovial/README.md

 - 👋 Hi, I’m @Elijovial
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on this platform
+- 💞️ I’m looking to collaborate with great minds on this platform
 - 📫 How to reach me 08037259326

 <!---